Skip to main content

 In the event of a suspected incident, your charity needs act promptly to understand what might have happened, the risks that might exist, and how to protect the people affected.

-To effectively respond to a suspected incident, it is helpful to be able to follow a response plan.
+To effectively respond, it is helpful to be able to follow a response plan.
 This plan will help your charity manage the suspected incident and the risks involved.
 A response plan should:

 • clearly assign roles and responsibilities for responding to the incident (with major roles and responsibilities reserved for people with appropriate training, skills and experience)